Why study this course

 They also focus on exploring the personal qualities and attributes that are important to your future career development.

-Please note that interviews may occur in an online environment and may not follow a usual MMI pattern of rotating between stations, but these online interviews will continue to assess applicants on the skills and attributes outlined above.
+Please note that interviews may occur in an online environment.
+Online interviews will continue to assess applicants on the skills and attributes outlined above.

 Your tuition fees and how you pay them will depend on your fee status.
 Your fee status could be home, island or overseas.